 You may vaguely recall hearing something about rechargeable batteries and the "memory effect."
 You know, that if you don't "teach" your rechargeable batteries their full potential by taking them from totally full to totally empty, they'll "forget" part of their capacity.
 Well forget all that.
 Right now.
-It's wrong.
+It does not apply to your phone.

 Battery memory is a real thing, but it applies to nickel-based batteries; your trusty sidekick (literal Sidekick or otherwise) doubtlessly has a lithium-ion battery, and it needs to be treated a little differently.
 Specifically, it should be topped off whenever you get the chance.

 But!
-You don't want to have it charging all the time either; lithium-ion batteries can get overheated.
+You don't want to have battery charging constantly either; lithium-ion batteries can get overheated.
 Luckily for you, your charger is smart enough to help with this, and will cut your phone off for a spell once it's full.
-And to complicate matters a little further your battery doesn't particularly like being all the way full either.
+And to complicate matters a even further, your battery doesn't particularly like being all the way full either.
 In fact, your battery will behave the best if you take it off the charge before it hits 100 percent, and leaving it plugged when it's already full is going to cause a little degradation.

-It's easy to worry about bad charging habits thanks to the training we've had from old rechargeable batteries, but lithium-ion batteries have a worse enemy: heat.
-Your smartphone's battery will degrade much much faster when it's hot, regardless of whether it's being used or just sitting around doing nothing.
+It's easy to worry about bad charging habits thanks to the training we've had from old rechargeable batteries, but lithium-ion batteries have a worse enemy than sub-optimal charging: Heat.
+Your smartphone's battery will degrade much, much faster when it's hot, regardless of whether it's being used or just sitting around doing nothing.

 At an average temperature of 32 degrees fahrenheit, a lithium-ion battery will lose six percent of its maximum capacity per year.
 At 77 degrees, that number jumps to 20 percent, and at 104 degrees it's a whopping 35.
 Sure, it's not exactly practical (or sane) to keep your phone in the fridge, but it's worth going out of your way to prevent long stays in hot cars and the like.

 If you're going to be shelving any lithium-ion battery for a long time, try to leave it with at least 40 percent battery power to tide it over.
-Lithium-ion batteries don't hemmorage power at 30 percent a month like nickel-metal-hydride batteries do; they'll lose maybe five to ten percent of their charge each month.
+Lithium-ion batteries don't hemorrhage power when their not in use, but they'll lose maybe five to ten percent of their charge each month.

 And when lithium-ion batteries get too low—like, literally zero percent—they get seriously unstable, and dangerous to charge.
-To prevent explosion-type disasters if you do try to charge one, lithium-ion batteries have built-in self-destruct circuits that will disable (read: destroy) the battery for good, if it reaches rock bottom.
+To prevent explosion-type disasters when you go to charge one that's been sitting around for a month or two, lithium-ion batteries have built-in self-destruct circuits that will disable (read: destroy) the battery for good, if it reaches rock bottom.
 And sure, that'll save you from a face full of battery-acid, but it'll also leave you short one battery.

 It's easy to get protective of your battery, but it's also easy to get lazy.
 And that's fine, because as long as you're not a complete idiot, you'll be OK.
 Typically, a lithium-ion battery lasts for three to five years, and chances are you're going to want to swap out your gadgets sometime in that window anyway.
-The slight damage of a technically bad idea like leaving your phone plugged in all night every night, or using wireless charging, might be worth the convenience.
+The slight damage of a technically bad idea—like leaving your phone plugged in all night every night, or using fast charging when you need it—is worth the convenience.

 Still, it's pretty easy to keep your battery reasonably healthy just by avoiding particularly egregious torture like letting your phone discharge from full to zero every single day, or leaving it in a hot car all the time.
 And the next time you make it back home with power to spare, you'll thank yourself for it.